Calm Mind, Steady Spirit

 Top 5 Benefits of Reishi

 Reishi is perhaps one of the most well studied herbs of the modern pharmaceutical and clinical scientific worlds.
-If you do some of your own scouting online (you can check out Google Scholar), you will quickly see the growing evidence that shows the incredibly potent benefits of reishi mushroom on many levels of health.
+If you do some of your own scouting online, you will quickly see the growing evidence that shows the incredibly potent benefits of reishi mushroom on many levels of health.
 Through laboratory testing and validation, the red variety of reishi continues to be the most prized and medicinally beneficial of all.
 So why is reishi good for you?
 Read on.

 Reishi strengthens the immune system by enhancing the monocyte, macrophage and T lymphocyte activity.
 Furthermore reishi has been shown to increase the longevity and strength of white blood cells (WBC), supporting both the quality and quantity; these cells are significantly lowered during harsh treatments.
 Reishi has further been shown to protect from radiation and has anti-angiogenesis activity (meaning inhibits the growth of new blood vessels).